Carmelo Anthony: Other activities

 Anthony was a guest star in the "Lost and Found" episode of Ned's Declassified School Survival Guide.
 He also appeared in the music video for Common's song "Be" from the album Be in 2005.
 Anthony is the only player to appear on the cover of all three EA Sports basketball franchises (NCAA March Madness, NBA Live and NBA Street).
 In January 2009, Colorado Sports Hall of Fame selected Anthony as its professional athlete of the year for 2008.
 He and wrestler Henry Cejudo, also a 2008 gold medalist, were chosen to be the special award headliners for the induction banquet held on April 14, 2009.
 In spring 2012, Anthony guest starred in several episodes of the Showtime series Nurse Jackie as a professional baseball player going through drug rehab.
 He, along with Dwight Howard and Scottie Pippen, also appeared in the 2013 Chinese film Amazing, a joint venture between the NBA and Shanghai Film Group Corporation.

 In 2003, Anthony signed his first shoe deal with Jordan brand and was paid $3.5 million per year for six years.
 In 2004, his first signature shoe, the Jordan Carmelo 1.5, was released.
 As of 2018, thirteen shoes have been released in the Melo line.

+Anthony appeared in a video entitled Stop Snitchin' in 2004, which warned that residents of Baltimore who collaborated with the police would face violence.
+He later distanced himself from this video.

 In 2006, Anthony partnered with Hemelgarn Racing to campaign a car driven by P. J. Chesson in the 2006 IndyCar Series season.
 Jeff Bucknum joined the team as a second team car, and under the moniker "Car-Melo", the two cars qualified for the 2006 Indianapolis 500.
 However, the team dismantled after a crash of both cars in the Indy 500.